This is a sort of blog of my motorcycles since about 2018. Re-reading it, it looks like my quest for my ideal bike!

 What a surprise.
 It’s quick off the mark and will touch 60mph on the flat without a problem.

 In the area I live the roads are quite narrow and twisty and most traffic is tootling along under 50mph.

-It only weighs 100Kg. my other bike, a BMW 65RLS weighs in at over twice that.
+It only weighs 100Kg. my BMW weighs in at over twice that.

-Speed on the flat is unaffected by carrying a pillion passenger, but it is noticeable on hills.
-However I still seem to be able to keep up with the car in front, when there is one.
+Speed on the flat is unaffected by carrying a pillion passenger, but the difference is noticeable on hills.

 The seat height is quite low too and I can comfortably put both feet flat on the ground.
-This makes it so easy to manoeuvre or to use the human powered reverse gear.
+This makes it so easy to manoeuvre or to use the human powered reverse gear (even 2-up).

 The Address is as much a revelation as my first Lambretta.
-It is ideal for the roads where I live and the little 113cc 9hp engine is enough to keep up with traffic on the roads in Cornwall – at least solo.
-It reaches 60mph two up on the flat and it slows a little on the hills.
+It is ideal for the roads where I live and the little 113cc 9hp engine is enough to keep up with traffic on the roads in Cornwall.
 It is so light and easily manhandled.
 It is a cheap but well made scooter.

 So currently I have my Jack Taylor Bike – made in 1964, my 1986 BMW R65LS, and my 2020 Suzuki Address.

 I thought about an older bike but people are asking ludicrous prices for old tatty bikes nowadays, as long as they are old.
 Basically you pay about half the price of a brand new guaranteed bike for something that has been stored in someone’s shed (or even in a back yard) for 10+ years, unwanted and unloved until the market prices got ridiculous.
 What may have went for £300 two years ago now has a £4000 asking price.
 So that is out.